 It is a destination in itself and one of the most popular islands in Croatia.
 It’s definitely somewhere that’s worth staying for a few nights to enjoy the beaches, the quaint towns, and the waterfront restaurants.

-But there are good ferry connections to Hvar, so it’s also somewhere you could visit as a day trip.
+But there are good ferry connections to Hvar, so it’s also somewhere you could visit on a day trip.
 If you do, then there are lots of things to do in Stari Grad, the most historic part of the island – including the Stari Grad Plain, which is one of Croatia’s World Heritage Sites.

-Hvar is not the only destination that makes a good day trip, and I have already mentioned a few of the other the things to do in Split that would take up much of the day.
+Hvar is not the only destination that makes a good day trip, and I have already mentioned a few of the other things to do in Split that would take up much of the day.

 But there are a few other sights that I think deserve special mention as wonderful day trips from Split.
 It’s certainly worth staying here for some extra days to try to fit in a couple of these.